Update: The offer mentioned below has expired and is no longer available.

 Instead, it has opted for a variety of individual partnerships with specific airlines, including American Airlines.

 Its loyalty program, Etihad Guest, while complicated, can provide some interesting redemption options thanks to those partnerships it maintains with several airlines.

-With this new promotion, you’ll be able to buy Etihad miles for as little as 1.33 cents each.
-This is less expensive than our valuation of 1.40 cents per mile, making this a great deal if you have a redemption in mind.
+With this new promotion, you’ll be able to buy Etihad miles for as little as 1.54 cents each.
+This is a bit more expensive than our valuation of 1.4 cents per mile, meaning it could be a decent deal depending on the redemption you have in mind.

 Here are some more details you should be aware of:

 - The promotion is valid from now through September 25, 2022